 Address: Phan chau trinh and Nguyen hue – Opening Hours: 6:30 a.m. – 10 a.m (or when she sells out) – Cost: 12,000 VND (0.50c USD)

-While vegetarian and vegan banh mi’s may be scoffed at in other countries, they’re perfectly acceptable in Vietnam.
-There is at least one stand dedicated to this speciality in every town—Hoi An is no exception.
+While vegetarian and vegan banh mi’s may be scoffed at in other countries.
+They’re perfectly acceptable in Vietnam.
+With at least one stand dedicated to this speciality in every town—Hoi An is no exception.
 A very kind woman named Hoi runs the stand located in Old Town.
 Although she doesn’t speak English, she does her best in trying every time.
-That being said, not much needs to be said as she only does one kind of banh mi—and quite honestly that’s good enough!
+That being said, not much needs to be said.
+She only does one kind of banh mi—and quite honestly that’s good enough!

-Her vegan banh mi is filled with flavourful diced mushrooms, marinated tofu, slaw, chopped peanuts, herbs and a flavourful liquid that is drizzled in the sandwich to moisten the bread.
-Apart from it being a great banh mi in terms of flavour, the price is only 12,000 VND (0.50c USD), making this a tasty steal within Hoi An.
+Her vegan banh mi full of flavourful diced mushrooms, marinated tofu, slaw, chopped peanuts, herbs and a flavourful liquid drizzled in the sandwich to moisten the bread.
+Apart from it being a great banh mi in terms of flavour, it costs only 12,000 VND (0.50c USD), making this a tasty steal within Hoi An.